jhui/jhui.github.io/_posts/2018-02-10-PyTorch-neural-networks.markdown

 print(loss.grad_fn.next_functions[0][0].next_functions[0][0])  # <ExpandBackward object at 0x10fd39e48>
 ```

-#### Update trainable parameters
+### Optimizer

+We seldom access the gradients manually to train the model parameters.
+PyTorch provides _torch.optim_ for such purpose.
 To train the parameters, we create an optimizer and call _step_ to upgrade the parameters.

 ```python
 import torch.optim as optim